-Two of the company’s upcoming OPI events will connect with the themes and ideas of SHE KILLS MONSTERS.
+The company’s upcoming OPI events will connect with the themes and ideas of SHE KILLS MONSTERS.

 On November 6, Rorschach hosts a Book Club conversation about Alison Bechdel’s FUN HOME.
 We’ll chat about this fresh and brilliantly told graphic novel memoir marked by gothic twists, a family funeral home, sexual angst, and great books.
 Like SHE KILLS MONSTERS, the book explores LGBTQ topics and themes of loss and recovery.
 The book also does this in a witty and irreverent way.
 Unlike any book club you’ve experienced this will be a little bit literature, a little bit theatre and a fair amount of beer, wine or coffee from Solid State’s bar.
 (Maybe that last part is like other book clubs you’ve been to…) Should you come even if you haven’t read the book?
 YES!